-Foliar fungicides will help manage the lentil diseases AB and BGM, but when to commence a fungicide program and how often to spray, depends on the varietal resistance, weather conditions and the potential yield of the crop.
+Foliar fungicides will help manage the lentil diseases ascochyta blight (AB) and botrytis grey mould (BGM), but when to commence a fungicide program and how often to spray, depends on the varietal resistance, weather conditions and the potential yield of the crop.

 Fungal disease control is based on protection of plants rather than curing infections.
 The first fungicide application must be applied as early as necessary to minimise the establishment of the disease.
 In lentils this coincides with canopy closure.
 Additional applications may be required if conditions favour the disease.